mikeferguson/buildbot-ros/README.md

     0 23 * * * cd /home/buildbot && buildbot restart buildbot-ros
     55 22 * * * cd /var/www/html/rosdistro && rosdistro_build_cache /path/to/index.yaml

+###Setup for Pull Requests

+To enable pull requests, the oauth_tokens must be configured.
+To create an oauth token, go to settings under your github account, go to "Personal access tokens" and generate a new token for the buildbot, then update the oauth_tokens in master.cfg:

+    # Pull request builder tokens (should not be stored in rosdistro)
+    # This is a mapping of "repo" -> "token"
+    # If a repo has no entry, then pull request builder will not be started
+    oauth_tokens = dict()
+    oauth_tokens["first_repo"] = "1251511615134513413541351acea1ave"
+    oauth_tokens["second_repo"] = "1251511615134513413541351acea1ave"

 ##Setup for Buildbot Slave
 We need a few things installed (remember, buildbot is not in the sudoers, so you should do this